ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Python-Package-Example.rst

     from rclpy.executors import ExternalShutdownException

-Next, add top-level function called ``spin_in_background`` that uses the default executor to execute callbacks.
+Next, add top-level function called ``spin_in_background()``.
+This function asks the default executor to execute callbacks until something shuts it down.

 .. code-block:: Python